bwatring/bwatring/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my Bachelor's of Computer Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning backend development at my internship with UTSA's tech team
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any bussiness ideas or plans
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything @ brynwatstx@gmail.com
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://www.linkedin.com/in/brynna-watring-964957181/
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have a strong desire to pursue law school at some point